-I am an employee of Netherland, Sewell & Associates, Inc., which prepared a detailed analysis of certain prospects and leads of Reconnaissance Energy Africa Ltd. (ReconAfrica).
-The effective date of this evaluation is December 31, 2024.
+I am an employee of Netherland, Sewell & Associates, Inc., which prepared a detailed analysis of certain oil and gas properties of Reconnaissance Energy Africa Ltd. (ReconAfrica).
+The effective date of this evaluation is March 31, 2024.

 I do not have, nor do I expect to receive, any direct or indirect interest in the securities of ReconAfrica or its affiliated companies.